-Using the right coffee grounds are an essential part when brewing with a phin filter.
+Using the right coffee grounds are an essential part when brewing with a phin.
 You’ll need a medium to medium-fine grind.
 Pouring hot water over the grinds slowly will help bloom the coffee.
 Use a gooseneck kettle if you happen to have one handy.

 The phin doesn’t use pressure, so fine grind won’t let water pass through.
 On the other hand, a coarser grind will result in tasteless coffee.

 The chamber is filled with coffee grounds and the tamper is then placed on the grounds to pack it.
 The tamper stays there until the coffee is brewed.

 Once you pour the hot water, the tamper presses the grounds, creating enough pressure for the perfect extraction.

 Gravity is the only pressure a phin uses, so the extraction will be slower than with an espresso machine.